CAMS-CyberPatriot/Linux-Checklist-1/README.md

 ## Notes
 Assume root permissions are needed for most commands.
 You can use `sudo` or become root with `su`.

+I would no longer recommend running `apt-get dist-upgrade` in competition.
+They may call it intelligent, but it has a bad track record of breaking critical services.

 This script heavily borrows from [Forty-Bot Linux Checklist](https://github.com/Forty-Bot/linux-checklist)

 ## Checklist